cascadiajs/cascadiajs/app/markdown/2025/next-steps/lightning-stage.md

 We will schedule tech checks with you on-site prior to your talk.
 Please keep your eyes peeled for Google Calendar invites here.

-### Emcee

-Jason Lengstorf is your emcee.
-He'll connect with you separately to get some info for your intro as well as any other info he needs to help your talk be successful.

 ### Accessibility and Accomodations

 The podium and stage should be accessible for a variety of physical needs.
 But just to be sure, if you need specific physical accommodations for stage access or equipment access, please make sure we know.

-### Audience Interaction

-If you plan to interact with the audience--taking questions, asking questions, taking suggestions--remember that the audience members probably won't get picked up by a microphone.
-Practice repeating what you'd expect an audience member to say to you so both the in-person and online audiences are sure to know what was said.

 ### Sharing Slides